irene-1308/final-project-innovation-collective/README.md

 ### Solution

 A socially responsible social app that fosters community by helping like-minded individuals find and connect with others within their locality based on shared interests, hobbies and activities.
 Our app would be aimed at building communities and life-long friendships, both remotely and in-person.
-So, for me for example, it would create a “Dorchester Crypto” chat group based my location and interests setup in my profile.

 ## MVPs

 ### MVP0 (Pre-Launch Landing Page)

 Landing page based on LearnWorlds press release guidelines (so Amazon press release).
-Possibly with an e-mail "are you interested" subscription form to gauge initial interest.
+Possibly with an "are you interested" e-mail subscription form to gauge initial interest.

 ### MVP1
-#### step 1
+#### Step 1

 - A profile page (based on session cookies first).

-#### step 2
+#### Step 2

-- And a chat page for chatting in your local groups.
+- A chat page for chatting in your local groups.
-- Database (storing session to local cookie link)
+- Database (only for storing the server-side session to local cookie links initially)

 ### MVP2

-- Search functionality for groups resulting in drop-down of local group chats
+- Search functionality for chat groups based on location and/or interests.

 ### MVP3